-Press (A) or (v) (Stitch length keys) until the stitch or machine attribute that you wish to set is displayed.
+Press () or () (Stitch length keys) until the stitch or machine attribute that you wish to set is displayed.

 1 Stitch length keys

 ■ List of stitch or machine attributes

 The stitch or machine attributes that can be set are listed below.
 For details on each attribute, refer to the corresponding reference page.